Sabbinator/Python-Projects/README.md

 Goals to One Day Complete (Probably completed under the Sabb Entertainment banner):
 1. This Mars RPG game.
 Set in the future, has three or four cities, and a bunch of settlements.
 Lotta side quests, cool story.
 Plays like Witcher 3 or Assassins Creed: Origins.
 2. This Ninja MMO.
 Naruto, but with friends!
 3. Criminal Underworld.
 A better version of Grand Theft Auto.
+Actual, more akin to the Mafia games than GTA.
 4. The Phantom.
 Mix of Batman Arkham Knight, Insomniac's Spider-Man, and the Watch Dogs games.
 Sounds fun!
 5. This epic Space-Detective game.
 It'll be amazing.
 It'll be like Star Wars, but even more awesome.
 6. War of the Five Kings, a medieval RPG game with multiplayer capablities.
 Akin to Game of Thrones and Skyrim or Witcher.